hmlongco/Factory/README.md

 }
 ```

 To accomplish that we needed to extend a Factory ``Container``.
+Fortunately, Factory provides one of those for us, so we'll use it.

 Within that container we define a new computed variable of type `Factory<ServiceType>`.
 This type must be explicity defined, and is usually a protocol to which the returned dependency conforms.

 Inside the computed variable we construct our Factory, providing it with a refernce to its container (self) and also with a factory closure that's used tp create an instance of our object when needed.
 That Factory is then returned to the caller, usually to be evaluated (see ``Factory/callAsFunction()``).
 Every time we resolve this particular factory we'll get a new, unique instance of our object.

-For convenience, containers also provide a dhortcut `factory` function that will create the factory and do the binding for us.
+For convenience, containers also provide a dhortcut `factory` function that creates the factory and does the binding for us.

 ```swift
 extension Container {